 TGah Editor: Change the paragraph below as follows (#5373):

-An S1G AP sending an NDP_2M PS-Poll-Ack frame with the More Data field equal to 1 as a response to an eliciting NDP PS-Poll frame may set the Duration field of the NDP_2M PS-Poll-Ack frame to the estimated duration of the BU frame that the S1G AP has buffered for the polling STA, plus SIFS, plus the duration of the response from the S1G non-AP STA, if required.
+An S1G AP that sends an NDP_2M PS-Poll-Ack frame with the Idle Indication field equal to 0 and the More Data field equal to 1 as a response to an eliciting NDP PS-Poll frame may set the Duration field of the NDP_2M PS-Poll-Ack frame to the estimated duration of the BU frame that the S1G AP has buffered for the polling STA, plus SIFS, plus the duration of the response from the S1G non-AP STA, if required.
+An S1G AP that sends an NDP_2M PS-Poll-Ack frame with the Idle Indication field equal to 0 and the More Data field equal to 0 as a response to an eliciting NDP PS-Poll frame shall set the Duration field of the NDP_2M PS-Poll-Ack frame to 0.

 8.9.1.5.2 NDP_2M PS-Poll-Ack